Course code:

 Assistant:

-scientific associate, Institute of Chemistry, Technology and Metallurgy, Njegoševa 12, Beograd
+junior research assistant, Institute of Chemistry, Technology and Metallurgy, Njegoševa 12, Beograd

 Hours of instruction: